Yoona8/algorithms-and-data-structure-training/src/array/002-different-oddity/002-different-oddity.md

 5. The index of the found parity corresponds to the position of the outlier number in the original array.
 Return the index.

 ## Time and Space Complexity Analysis

+- **Time Complexity: O(n)** - loop once to parse the numbers and determine their parities, and a second loop to find the outlier.
+- **Space Complexity: O(n)** - create new arrays to store the numbers and their corresponding parities.